lmpack01/Research-Article-Retraction-Project/README.md

 If time allows, a web-based application will be made that allows you to put in the text of a paper and determine the likelihood of the paper to be retracted.

-This project is important to researchers, as researchers would be able to determine if a paper they create needs to be edited to avoid common retraction reasons, such as plaigarism.
+This project is important to researchers, as researchers would be able to determine if a paper they create needs to be edited to avoid common retraction reasons, such as plagiarism.
 Additionally, editors of journals could use the model in this project to quickly determine if a newly submitted article needs to be looked over closely before publishing.

 For the general public, this project shows the topics or scientific methods that are more likely to be retracted.
 By having a healthy conversation about the dynamics of retraction, we can build a greater trust between the general public and the scientific community.